 - Part-Time Adult-Gerontology Acute Care Track Sample Curriculum Plan

-Progression in advanced practice nursing tracks requires supervised and precepted experience in specialized clinical settings.
-Students admitted to advance practice nursing tracks are advised that you may be required to travel to clinical sites for these experiences, and if you are unable to do so, your progress in the curriculum will be delayed.
+Progression in advanced practice nursing tracks requires supervised and precepted experience in specialized clinical settings throughout the semester in Florida.
+Students admitted to progressive practice nursing tracks are advised that they may be required to travel to clinical sites within Florida for these experiences.
+If unable to do so, progress in the curriculum will be delayed.